-Under the national television ownership rule, one party may not own television stations which reach more than 39% of all U.S. television households.
-For purposes of calculating the total number of television households reached by a station, the FCC attributes an Ultra High Frequency "UHF" television station with only 50% of the television households in its market.
-In establishing a national cap by statute, Congress did not specifically mention the FCC's "UHF discount" policy.
-In 2013, the FCC released a proceeding to determine if the UHF discount policy should be retained, reused or eliminated.
-This proceeding remains pending.
+Under the Communications Act, one party may not own TV stations which collectively reach more than 39% of all U.S. TV households.
+For purposes of calculating the total number of TV households reached by a station, the FCC previously applied a "UHF discount" pursuant to which a UHF TV station was attributed with only 50% of the TV households in its market.
+In September 2016 the FCC eliminated the UHF discount.
+The FCC provided limited grandfathering for TV station owners that exceed the 39% cap without the UHF discount.
+Grandfathering will expire if combinations are assigned or transferred to a third party.
+A joint petition for reconsideration has been filed at the FCC of the decision and comments were due in December 2016.
+Other parties have filed for judicial review.